Peak voltage

 Peak voltage occurs when the voltage on the power grid is higher than the voltage at your inverter.
 This happens, for example, on sunny afternoons, when many solar panels produce at the same time and send the generated power massively into the grid.

-The inverter is then unable to discharge this energy, causing the voltage to rise further and the inverter to shut itself off for safety reasons - something that is especially noticeable in areas with many low-voltage connections.
-You then generate power, but temporarily cannot use it or feed it back.
+The inverter cannot dispose of this energy, causing the voltage to rise further and the inverter to shut itself down for safety reasons, something that is particularly noticeable in areas with many low-voltage connections.
+You are generating electricity, but you cannot use or feed it back into the grid temporarily.

 Is there a solution to peak voltage?